Burp Suite

 • Or this can happen when not enough RAM.

-In Control Panel/System/Advanced System Settings, add new system variable JRE_HOME:
+Environment variable: in Control Panel/System/Advanced System Settings, add new system variable “JRE_HOME”.

 C:\Progra~1\Java\jre-9.0.4